 Domestic on time performance

-The Bureau of Infrastructure, Transport and Regional Economics (BITRE) has established an agreement with major Australian airlines to report on time performance statistics.
-Data is available from November 2003.
-The purpose of collecting this information is to monitor overall industry and individual airline performance on punctuality and to allow consumers of air travel to make informed decisions when planning air travel.
+The Bureau of Infrastructure, Transport and Regional Economics (BITRE) monitors the punctuality and reliability of major domestic airlines operating between Australian airports.
+The purpose of this is to allow for evaluation of overall industry and individual airline performance, so that consumers of air travel can make informed decisions.

-Airlines also report overall monthly network performance.
-Total industry figures refer to services operated by reporting airlines only.
-These airlines collectively carried over 95 per cent of total domestic passengers (regular public transport only) in 2007.
+Participating airlines also report their overall monthly network performance figures.
+Total industry figures encompass all services operated by reporting airlines only.
+These airlines collectively carried over 95 per cent of total domestic passengers (regular public transport only) in 2013.

-A flight arrival is counted as "on time" if it arrived at the gate within 15 minutes of the scheduled arrival time shown in the carriers' schedule.
+A flight arrival is counted as "on time" if it arrived at the gate before 15 minutes after the scheduled arrival time shown in the carriers' schedule.
 Neither diverted nor cancelled flights count as on time.
-Similarly, a flight departure is counted as "on time" if it departs the gate within 15 minutes of the scheduled departure time shown in the carriers' schedule.
+Similarly, a flight departure is counted as "on time" if it departs the gate before 15 minutes after the scheduled departure time shown in the carriers' schedule.

 A flight is regarded as a cancellation if it is cancelled or rescheduled less than 7 days prior to its scheduled departure time.

 On time performance is measured as the number of flights operating on time as a percentage of the number of flights operated on any particular sector.
-Cancellations are measured as the number of flights cancelled within 7 days of scheduled departure as a percentage of the number of flights scheduled for that particular sector.
+Cancellations are measured as the number of flights cancelled as a percentage of the number of flights scheduled for that particular sector.

 The method of capturing on time performance varies between airlines utilising different recording systems.
 Jetstar and Qantas jet aircraft use Aircraft Communication Addressing and Reporting System (ACARS) to electronically measure on time performance.
-Virgin Blue, Regional Express, Skywest, Macair and the Qantas non-jet fleet record on time performance manually using records from pilots, gate agents and/or ground crews.
+Regional Express, Tigerair, Virgin Australia, Virgin Australia Regional Airlines and the Qantas non-jet fleet record on time performance manually using records from pilots, gate agents and/or ground crews.

 Reports are published monthly on the BITRE web site.
-After collection of initial data, aggregate reports will be subject to internal audit by participating airlines prior to publication.
-Target date for publication is within 6 weeks of the end of the reporting period.
-The latest report includes comparable industry-wide data for previous months.
+After collection of initial data, aggregate reports are subject to internal audit by participating airlines prior to publication.
+The target date for publication is 15 working days after of the end of the reporting period.